5 Stages of the Recurring Revenue Maturity Curve

 As we’ve helped clients navigate to subscription revenue, we’ve started to see an interesting pattern emerge.
 We call it the Recurring Revenue Maturity Curve™.
 We use it to help businesses identify where they are on the Continuous Customer™ journey and how to mitigate the downward trajectory the subscription business paradox can create in business performance.

-We’ve found that there is a discrete moment in time – an inflection point – when there is a chance to change the downward trajectory as seen in the figure below.
+We’ve found that there is a discrete moment in time – an inflection point – when there is a chance to change the downward trajectory as seen in the figure above.
 This inflection point is crucial in preventing future pain, unnecessary costs, re-engineering exercises, and ultimately lost revenue.
 Let’s explore these stages and this point.

 Exploring and Beginning Stages